How Reliable Is the Land Rover Defender?

 Why everyone loves the Land Rover Defender

 The Land Rover Defender’s new unibody construction also enhances its off-roading abilities.
 With its adjustable air suspension, it has a 40-degree departure angle and over 11 inches of ground clearance.
-It can also wade through water up to 35 inches deep and all models have a two-speed transfer case.
+It can also wade through water up to 35 inches deep, and all models have a two-speed transfer case.

 How reliable is the Land Rover Defender?

-The most common problems reported by owners are leaking rainwater seals, key fob or locking malfunctions, and various engine failures.
-If your heart is set on purchasing a Land Rover Defender, try to spot these issues before they get worse.
+In a survey, the Land Rover Defender got the worst score possible.
+Most owners reported that the three-row SUV needed repairs within the first three years.
+Most of these repairs also took more than five days to complete.
+The most common problems owners report are leaking rainwater seals, key fob or locking malfunctions, and engine failures.
+If your heart is set on purchasing a Land Rover Defender, try to spot these issues before they worsen.